 His every film had some identifiable aspect that made you aware that it was Kubrick who directed the film or otherwise participated in it.
 He provided scenes that were grandiose, unsettling, and moving.
 Films of note: Full Metal Jacket (1987), The Shining (1980), A Clockwork Orange (1971), 2001: A Space Odyssey (1968), Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb (1964), Lolita (1962), Spartacus (1960).

-Kurosawa, when young wanted to become a painter used his painting skills to draw story-board of his film’s became one of the greatest directors of all time.
-Kurosawa delivered, with 30 films.
+Kurosawa, when young wanted to become a painter used his painting skills to draw story-board for his film’s became one of the greatest directors of all time.
+Kurosawa delivered 30 films.
 Among them are film masterpieces such as Rashomon, Seven Samurai and Ran.
 Kurosawa’s films have simple yet effective cinematography that brilliantly tells the story in an exhilaratingly visual way.
-It’s impossible to watch a Kurosawa movie, and not to feel like you’ve seen something special.
+It’s impossible to watch a Kurosawa movie, and not feel like you’ve seen something special.

 Christopher Nolan has too much faith in directing films that try to tackle deep meanings.
 He has earned too much reputation as a smart, thought-provoking filmmaker by creating films that are too unduly complicated for the sake of complexity.
 It’s enough to cement the idea in people’s minds that Christopher Nolan is a god to directing.
 But this very reputation is the reason why I love him.